Gary Gereffi: Global value chains research

-Gereffi on the impact of Covid-19 on Global Value Chains
+COVID-19 pandemic and supply chains

-The COVID-19 pandemic exposed vulnerabilities in GVCs for medical supplies, emphasizing a need for increased resilience.
-The traditional economic model, driven by globalization, faced challenges due to disruptions caused by the pandemic.
-While some argue that GVCs optimized for efficiency and lacked short-term adaptability, others point to the quick rebound of Chinese exports of personal protective equipment as evidence of resilience.
-The dependence on imports for essential health supplies, especially in the U.S., highlighted the importance of reevaluating GVCs.
-In a 2021 article he wrote for UNIDO's Industrial Analytics Platform, Gereffi explored the movement of COVID-critical medical supplies and the interplay between reliance on imports and domestic production, emphasizing the need for a delicate balance between increased flexibility and the efficiency and welfare advantages of GVCs.
-The growth of medical device production in developing economies and the potential risks of reshoring were discussed, emphasizing the complexity of GVC relationships.
-Gereffi argued that building future resilience requires careful consideration of redundancy, risk management, and standardization, avoiding a complete loss of cost control.
+During the COVID-19 pandemic, Gereffi wrote about vulnerabilities in global value chains for medical supplies.
+In a 2021 article for UNIDO's Industrial Analytics Platform, Gereffi examined the supply chains for COVID-critical medical supplies and argued for balancing flexibility with the efficiency benefits of GVCs.
+He suggested that building resilience requires careful consideration of redundancy, risk management, and standardization, avoiding a complete loss of cost control.
 He also warned against a hasty shift from a 'just-in-time' to a 'just-in-case' economy, as it may undermine the gains associated with integrated GVCs.